CATEGORY | Around Madrid | Royal Palaces & Convents |

 IF YOU'RE INTERESTED IN | Architecture | Classical Art | Gardens | History |

 Thus, it was a monument in the very sense of the word, before the artistic value became the main concept.
-But, if El Escorial is also a monument in its modern sense is because Phillip II and his successors Phillip III and Charles II understood the importance of art at the service of power, recruiting the best: from Juan Bautista de Toledo to Juan de Herrera, from Pompeo Leoni to Luca Giordano…
+But, if El Escorial is also a monument in its modern sense is because Phillip II and his successors Phillip III, Philip IV and Charles II understood the importance of art at the service of power, recruiting the best: from Juan Bautista de Toledo to Juan de Herrera, from Pompeo Leoni to Luca Giordano…